OXID-eSales/developer_documentation/update/eshop_from_65_to_7/upgrade-to-7.0.rst

    |br|
    Do not delete the :file:`functions.php.dist` file.

+.. todo: #Igor please doublecheck, if we also have to clean up Application/views

 #.
 To ensure that the cached items do not contain incompatibilities, empty the :file:`tmp` directory.
    |br|
    To do so, execute the following command.